pretix/pretix-docs/docs/tutorial/payment.md

     If the payment providers you want to use are not being displayed in this list, that means the corresponding plugin is not enabled.
     In order to activate such a plugin, you have to navigate to :navpath:Your Event → Settings → Plugins: and open the :btn:Payment providers: tab.
     Click the :btn:Enable: button next to the plugin you want to use.
-    You can tell that a plugin has been activated by green ":material-check: Active" tag.
+    You can tell that a plugin has been activated by green ":fa3-check: Active" tag.

 ### Stripe

 ![Page titled 'Payment settings—Payment provider:Stripe', displaying a box with a legal warning and buttons for connecting with Stripe and saving.](../assets/screens/payment/stripe.png "Stripe settings screenshot")

-We will first enable Stripe by clicking the :btn-icon:fontawesome-solid-gear:Settings: button next to it.
+We will first enable Stripe by clicking the :btn-icon:fa3-gear:Settings: button next to it.
 This takes us to the payment settings page for Stripe, which currently only contains a :btn:Connect with Stripe: button.

 Clicking that button takes us to a dialog on stripe.com, where we will input our email address and go through the process of connecting our Stripe merchant account to our pretix account.

-We will then return to pretix.eu, navigate to our event, open :btn-icon:fontawesome-solid-wrench: Settings: in the sidebar, click the :btn:Payment: subentry and open the Stripe settings.
+We will then return to pretix.eu, navigate to our event, open :btn-icon:fa3-wrench: Settings: in the sidebar, click the :btn:Payment: subentry and open the Stripe settings.
 Instead of the single button, the page will now display a multitude of settings.

 We will check the boxes next to "Credit card payments" and "Enable payment method", then scroll to the bottom and click the :btn:Save: button.